GitHub Icon Image

 Remove-PnPDeletedMicrosoft365Group -Identity $_.GroupId

-#permanently delete the site and to allow a site to be created with the url of the site just deleted , i.e. to avoid message "This site address is available with modification"
+#Permanently delete the site and to allow a site to be created with the same URL of the site just deleted, i.e. to avoid message "This site address is available with modification"

 Remove-PnPTenantDeletedSite -Identity $_.Url -Force